Chinnell/curriculum/unitsYear2/1-JShunt/README.md

 * Programs build on each other, so it is in your best interest to complete them sequentially.
 * When completed with a program, save it (This is so the students have a library of programs to reference back to in the future.)
 * Students should raise their hand when a program is complete so a teacher can come over to check it before moving onto the next program.
-* Even though programs build on each other, it is important to complete each program in its own file (there are few expections, teachers should use their best judgement).
+* Even though programs build on each other, it is important to complete each program in its own file (there are few expectations, teachers should use their best judgement).
-* Collaboration is encouraged.. copying is not!
+* Collaboration is encouraged... copying is not!
 * Before moving onto a new program the student must have a program checked and their score tallied by a teacher.
 * Prizes will be awarded to the top point earners.